 Percussion: David Syracuse, 607-592-7028 and Ellen Matuszak, 272-7456

 A. Entertain inquiries from prospective new members about joining the band, and, in consultation with the conductor, decide whether to accept each new member based on the availability of space within the section, the new member's musical abilities, and any other relevant musical or logistical considerations.
 Decide where to place new members within the section based on the section's needs and the musical skills of the members.

 B. Organize a section roster with addresses, phone numbers, and e-mail addresses to be made available to the Personnel Manager and members of the section.
 Notify the Personnel Manager of any member or contact information changes.
 Identify and speak with any new or returning members that wish to join after the initial registration period each season.
 Give blank registration forms to those members to fill out, collect the completed forms, and return them to the Personnel Manager along with any other pertinent information regarding those members.

 C. Decide on the part distribution and individual seating assignments within the section, in consultation with the conductor as appropriate.

 D. Be available to all members of the section to address any questions concerning playing techniques, intonation, and part interpretation.

-E. Make certain that all section members (especially new members) have a copy of the ICB Handbook, are aware of any changes in schedule, and understand the protocols for concert dress, attendance, paying dues, and music folder responsibilities.
+E. Make certain that all section members (especially new members) are directed to all information on the ICB website (including the ICB Handbook), are aware of any changes in schedule, and understand the protocols for concert dress, attendance, paying dues, and music folder responsibilities.

-F. Report to the conductor any projected absences within the section for required rehearsals and concerts.
+F. Notify the conductor via email any projected absences within the section for rehearsals and concerts.

 MEMBERSHIP AND DUES